How to Treat Sun Damaged Skin: A Florida Guide

 Why professional treatments can move faster

 Clinical treatments work by doing one or more of three things.
 They remove damaged surface buildup, stimulate collagen, or improve delivery of corrective ingredients.
-Dermatologist-approved treatments such as laser skin resurfacing and chemical peels remove damaged top layers and increase collagen production, leading to smoother skin and a more even appearance for concerns like age spots, fine lines, and uneven pigmentation, according to Cleveland Clinic's sun damage guidance.
+Professional resurfacing treatments remove dull, damaged surface buildup and support collagen production, which helps smooth texture and even out age spots, fine lines, and uneven pigmentation, in line with Cleveland Clinic's sun damage guidance.
+As a licensed esthetician studio, Lumina does this with tools like diamond microdermabrasion, ultrasonic resurfacing, and galvanic infusion rather than lasers or chemical peels, and we refer out when a concern needs medical care.

-That doesn't mean everyone needs a laser.
+Not every concern needs an aggressive approach.
 In practice, the right treatment depends on how much pigment you have, how reactive your skin is, and whether you can protect healing skin consistently in Florida sun.

 Which treatment fits which concern